 You cannot do it alone.
 Get help from those around you that care about applying behavioral interventions to improve your child’s academics.
 The process is different for everyone.

 That is when you need additional support.

-When you enroll in a behavioral program, you can learn many different lessons, such as why some techniques work for one child but not the other.
-As you seek out the proven method of behavior modification, also try to be part of support groups.
+When you enroll in a guided program, you can learn many different lessons, such as why some techniques work for one child but not the other.
+As you seek out the best methods to help improve your child’s academics, try to find support groups.
 In many instances, online courses offer support groups you can access in order to ask questions or for moral support.